 SQL Server Managed Backup to Microsoft Azure

 Currently automating backups for multiple databases requires developing a backup strategy, writing custom code, and scheduling backups.
-Using SQL Server Managed Backup to Windows Azure, you can create a backup plan by specifying only the retention period and storage location.
+Using SQL Server Managed Backup to Microsoft Azure, you can create a backup plan by specifying only the retention period and storage location.
 Although advanced settings are available, they are not required.
-SQL Server Managed Backup to Windows Azure schedules, performs, and maintains the backups.
+SQL Server Managed Backup to Microsoft Azure schedules, performs, and maintains the backups.

 You can also encrypt the backups for additional security, and you can set up a custom schedule to control when the backups are taken.
 For more details on the benefits of using Microsoft Azure Blob storage for SQL Server backups, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service

-Microsoft Azure Storage is used by SQL Server Managed Backup to Windows Azure to store the backup files.
+Microsoft Azure Storage is used by SQL Server Managed Backup to Microsoft Azure to store the backup files.
 The following prerequisites are required:

 |Microsoft Azure Account||You can get started with Azure with a free trial before exploring purchase options.|